P-p-H-d/mlib/README.md

 ### M-ARRAY

-An [array](https://en.wikipedia.org/wiki/Array_data_structure) is a growable collection of element which are individually indexable.
+An [array](https://en.wikipedia.org/wiki/Array_data_structure) is a growable collection of element that are individually indexable.

 #### ARRAY\_DEF(name, type [, oplist])

-Define the array 'name##\_t' which contains the objects of type 'type' and its associated methods as "static inline" functions.
+Define the array 'name##\_t' that contains the objects of type 'type' and its associated methods as "static inline" functions.
 Compared to C arrays, the created methods handle automatically the size (aka growable array).
-'name' shall be a C identifier which will be used to identify the container.
+'name' shall be a C identifier that will be used to identify the container.

 It also define the iterator name##\_it\_t and its associated methods as "static inline" functions.